 Oregon B&Bs Draw Doodle Map of Must-See State Waterfalls for Socially-Distant Adventures

-The Oregon Trail of Waterfalls, as it will be called, will be a beautiful, limited edition, double-sided map.
+The Oregon Bed and Breakfast Guild is excited to announce the new Oregon waterfalls map, a beautiful, limited edition, double-sided map.
 The huge piece of art measuring 24-inches across and 18-inch down will be carefully folded and mailed free-of-charge to travelers upon request, while supplies last.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.